 There Is No Obligation

-Getting preapproved doesn’t necessarily mean you have to borrow that money.
-You’re just gathering information.
+Just because you're preapproved, that doesn't necessarily mean you have to borrow that money.
+The term "preapproved" is not binding.
+Lenders feel the liberty to send marketing materials mentioning that you are preapproved but when you call them then they start the process again and you might not be approved.
+From your side, you’re just gathering information.
 If you find a better offer from another lender, you can take it.

 Likewise, the lender might not actually make a loan that you've been preapproved for.
-There shouldn't be any problems if you and the lender have been thorough in the preapproval process, but loans can fall through, in some cases.
+There shouldn't be any problems if you and the lender have been thorough in the preapproval process, but loans can sometimes fall through.

 Why Get Preapproved?

 A preapproval offers several benefits to borrowers:

 - You know the numbers: The preapproval process helps you find out exactly how much you can borrow.
 Lenders review your finances and provide a realistic estimate given the offerings that are currently available.
 You can also run the numbers yourself using online calculators, but it’s best to get an official review from a lender, who might spot something important that you've overlooked.

 - You'll stay focused: You can narrow down the universe of possibilities when you know how much you can borrow.
 You'll only shop for what you know you can actually afford to buy.
 It can be risky to fall in love with something (a home or vehicle) that might be out of reach financially, since that might tempt you to stretch more than you should.

 - You can shop like a cash buyer: When you walk in preapproved, you don’t have to line up financing at an auto dealer or tell a home seller that you haven’t yet talked to a lender.
 You and the seller can be reasonably confident that the money will be there if and when you decide to buy.